-The district will offer instruction in CPR at least once to students enrolled in grades 7-8.
-The instruction can be provided as part of any course and is not required to result in CPR certification.
+The district will offer instruction in CPR and the use of an automated external defibrillator (AED) at least once to students enrolled in in grades 7-8.
+The instruction can be provided as part of any course and is not required to result in CPR or AED certification.

-The district will annually offer students in grades 7-12 instruction on the use of bleeding control stations to respond to traumatic injury.
+The district will annually offer students in grades 7-8 instruction on the use of bleeding control stations to respond to traumatic injury.
 For more information, see: